Craving a getaway to a cultural city of world-renowned cake, classic architecture and all-around perfect enchantment? Welcome to Vienna.

 Vienna is magnificent.
 It’s easy on the eye, and the architecture and symmetrical lines make it a photographer’s dream.
 I was truly sad to leave when the time came.
 But I was off to a new exciting destination: Slovakia, my 50th country.

-I’ll leave you with a few sunset silhouettes of Vienna and this advice: If you have yet to visit Vienna, make it a priority to go.
+I’ll leave you with a few sunset silhouettes and this advice: If you have yet to visit Vienna, make it a priority to go.
 It’s such a beautiful capital.
 Might even be the prettiest in Europe.

 Many thanks to Vienna Tourism for hosting me on this trip to Vienna.
 As always, all opinions are my own.